 Terpene Profile: Caryophyllene, guaiol, limonene, humulene and linalool

-The bag appeal was above average overall, the packaging date that’s under a month helped keep the trichome glands very intact and you can see that right away as you look at the buds, there was a shine to them.
+The bag appeal was above average overall, the packaging date that’s under a month helped keep the trichome glands remarkably intact and you can see that right away as you look at the buds, there was a shine to them.
 This was even more apparent in the microscopic pics that you can see below, diamonds all over the place.
-The humidity in the bag was on point at 56%, when it comes to size, it was 3 medium nugs and 3 small nugs.
-The trim was not the best, and the visuals themselves were kind of bland, dark green buds with dark orange pistils sticking out but as I mentioned above, they were shiny and that’s always cool.
+The humidity in the bag was on point at 56% when it comes to size; it was three medium nugs and three small nugs.
+The trim was not the best, and the visuals themselves were kind of bland, dark green buds with dark orange pistils sticking out, but as I mentioned above, they were shiny, and that’s always cool.

-Unfortunately, the smell was muted and all I got was some herbal notes slightly accented with a touch of spice.
+Unfortunately, the smell was muted, and all I got was some herbal notes slightly accented with a touch of spice.
 Once the weed was bid up, there was a tiny bit of diesel that came out.
-That was disappointing because the packaging date was so recent, I was hoping that the terpiness would come out way more than this.
-Also, let’s not forget that I’m a Montrealer and I’ve had my share of Jean-Guy in my life, it usually has a strong, pungent smell to it.
-There
+That wasn’t very pleasant because the packaging date was so recent; I was hoping that the terpenes would come out way more than this.
+Also, let’s not forget that I’m a Montrealer, and I’ve had my share of Jean-Guy in my life; it usually has a strong, pungent smell.

-I couldn’t really get anything on the palate when it came to flavor, whether it was on the inhale or the exhale and the after taste.
+I couldn’t get anything on the palate when it came to flavor, whether it was on the inhale or the exhale and the after taste.
 Similar to the aroma, the taste was muted on this.
-The reason the score is higher is that the smoke was pretty smooth and enjoyable, again though, there is usually a bit of a piney/citrusy profile when smoking this cultivar and there was none of that here.
+The score is higher because the smoke was pretty smooth and enjoyable, again though there is usually a bit of a piney/citrusy profile when smoking this cultivar, and there was none of that here.

-The effects that this Jean-Guy emitted strong and cerebral, this went straight to the head before I even finished smoking my joint.
-I would describe the “high” as aggressive, they came in fast and strong but the Sativa characteristics were very apparent.
-I enjoyed it, there was no drowsiness once they wore off, after about an hour.
+The effects that this Jean-Guy emitted were intense and cerebral; this went straight to the head before I even finished smoking my joint.
+I would describe the “high” as aggressive, it came in fast and strong, but the Sativa characteristics were very apparent.
+I enjoyed it; there was no drowsiness once they wore off, after about an hour.

-Although the overall score seems kind of low, there is definitely some good value here.
-I would recommend this to both beginners and heavy users, I’m just not really sure how this weed would look if it was an older batch.
-Visually speaking, I was pleasantly surprised and I would buy this again in the future.
+Although the overall score seems low, there is some good value here.
+I would recommend this to both beginners and heavy users; I’m just not sure how this weed would look if it were an older batch.
+Visually speaking, I was pleasantly surprised, and I would rebuy this in the future.
 If you’ve tried out some of this Jean-Guy made by Good Supply, let me know what you think of it in the comments below!